Textual Evidences for the Book of Mormon

 Paul Y. Hoskisson

-Paul Y. Hoskisson, “Textual Evidences for the Book of Mormon,” in First Nephi, The Doctrinal Foundation, ed.
+Paul Y. Hoskisson, “Textual Evidences for the Book of Mormon,” in The Book of Mormon: First Nephi, The Doctrinal Foundation, ed.
 Monte S. Nyman and Charles D. Tate Jr. (Provo, UT: Religious Studies Center, Brigham Young University, 1988), 283–95.

 Paul Y. Hoskisson was an assistant professor of ancient scripture at Brigham Young University when this was published.